tdresser/jugglinglab/README.md

+# Working on getting JugglingLab doing something in the browser

 # Juggling Lab juggling animator

 Juggling Lab is an open-source application for creating and animating juggling patterns.
 Its main goals are to help people learn juggling patterns, and to assist with inventing new ones.